The natural beauty of St Vincent and the Grenadines is unparalleled

 The Northern end of the island is dominated by Soufriere, a 3,000 foot active volcano which last erupted on Friday 13th April 1979.
 It was the third eruption of this century but the residents were evacuated in time and there were no casualties.

 St Vincent is a most beautiful island, unspoiled and with almost theatrical scenery.
-The Botanical Gardens are the oldest in the Western hemisphere and it was here that Captain Bligh brought the breadfruit after the mutiny on the Bounty incident.
+The Botanical Gardens are the oldest in the Western Hemisphere and it was here that Captain Bligh brought the breadfruit after the mutiny on the Bounty incident.
 A direct descendant of the original tree is on display in the Botanical Gardens, which are the oldest in the Western Hemisphere.